 After placing 1000 bets at 5% value (with win probability 53%), there is still a 25% risk that you will get 10 losses in a row!

 This might make a scary-looking downswing.
-As bas as that sounds, the upside more than makes up for it.
+As bad as that sounds, the upside more than makes up for it.
 The chance of getting 10 wins in a row with that edge is much more likely; 56% over 1000 bets!

 The more bets you place, the variance will have far less effect and your results will over time move closer and align with your expected value.
 Note that we’re not talking about a few hundred bets, it may require a couple of thousand bets.
 Read more about statistical significance in sports betting.